dodopayments/dodo-adapters/packages/nextjs/README.md

 #### Supported Webhook Event Handlers

-The `Webhook` function accepts an object with various `onEventName` properties, where `EventName` corresponds to the type of webhook event.
+The `Webhooks` function accepts an object with various `onEventName` properties, where `EventName` corresponds to the type of webhook event.
 Each handler is an `async` function that receives the parsed payload for that specific event type.
 Below is a comprehensive list of all supported event handlers with their function signatures:

 - `onPayload?: (payload: WebhookPayload) => Promise<void>;`
 - `onPaymentSucceeded?: (payload: WebhookPayload) => Promise<void>;`